Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The description adds no additional meaning beyond the schema.
+Schema description coverage is 100%, so each parameter has a description.
+The tool description adds no further meaning beyond stating the overall purpose.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.